braze-inc/braze-docs/_docs/_developer_guide/platform_wide/feature_flags/about.md

 ### Segmentation

-Use the **Feature Flag** filter to create a segment or target messaging at users based on whether they're using a feature flag.
+Use the **Feature Flag** filter to create a segment or target messaging at users based on whether they have a feature flag enabled.
 For example, let's say we have a feature flag that controls premium content in our app.
 We could create a segment that filters for users who don't have the feature flag enabled, and then send that segment a message urging them to upgrade their account to view premium content.

 ![]({% image_buster /assets/img/feature_flags/feature_flag_segmentation_filter.png %})